Thursday, December 15, 2005

 Cucumber Country

-The boat included a top deck with an expansive sundeck that we made good use of whenever we were onboard.
-Our cabin wasn't large (about 15 sqm including the ensuite).
-It came with air-conditioning but we never used it as temperatures were a comfortable 23C in Luxor, dropping to a chilly 5C overnight.
+The boat included a top deck with an expansive sundeck.
+We made good use of it whenever we were on board, as our cabin wasn't large (about 15 sqm including the ensuite).
+Our cabin also featured air-conditioning, which, surprisingly, we never used.
+Luxor’s daytime temperature averaged a comfortable 23C during our stay, dropping to a chilly 5C overnight.

 Without a doubt, the Great Hypostyle Hall in the Precinct of Amun-Re is its primary attraction.
 Everything about this structure is grand.
 For example, it covers an area of 5,000 sqm dominated by 134 massive columns arranged in 16 rows.
 One hundred and twenty-two of these columns are 10 metres tall, while the remainder are 21 metres tall with a diameter of over 3 metres.
-Equally impressive are the rows of ram-headed sphinx that line the site’s main entrance, and a colourfully painted bas-relief of the ibis-headed god Thoth inside the Great Hypostyle Hall.
+See the image above.
+Equally impressive are the rows of ram-headed sphinxes lining the site’s main entrance, and a colourfully painted bas-relief of the ibis-headed god Thoth found inside the Great Hypostyle Hall (also shown above).

 From Karnak, it was on to the Valley of the Queens.
 The wives of many Pharaohs were buried here, while their husbands were buried in the nearby Valley of the Kings.
 The Valley of the Queens was a real treat.
 It was only the location in Luxor where photography was permitted inside a tomb.
 Getting to the valley was half the fun as it's located on the opposite bank of the Nile.
 With the help of our guide, we caught one of the many open-sided ferry boats that continually cross the river.